 We found 6 internists who accept Blue Cross and Blue Shield of Florida BlueSelect Essential near Sarasota, FL.

-Dr. Tracy Vasile's area of specialization is general internal medicine.
-Dr. Vasile accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Tracy Vasile is a physician who specializes in general internal medicine.
+She honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
 She is a graduate of New York College of Osteopathic Medicine.

-Dr. George Mask sees patients in Sarasota, FL.
-His medical specialty is general internal medicine.
-Dr. Mask is in-network for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
+Dr. George Mask practices general internal medicine.
+He honors Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.

 Conditions / Treatments